ReactiveSets/toubkal/README.md

 ## Introduction
-Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at improving productivity, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.
+Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at improving your productivity for the development of complex applications, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.

 ### Development Stage
-Toubkal is already very reliable thanks to its comprehensive test suite and is currently used to deliver a production web application featuring reactive photo albums for a 3D image modeling and rendering company.
+Toubkal is already quite reliable thanks to its comprehensive test suite and is currently used to deliver a complex enterprise web application.

-The architecture of the system is now stable, with main components (pipelets, queries, and transaction) well defined.
+The architecture of Toubkal is now stable, with main components (pipelets, queries, and transaction) well defined.

-Although the API may still change from time to time, we have entered a more mature phase where high level API is getting quite stable, and lower-level API changes much less often.
+Although the API may still change from time to time, we have entered a more mature phase where the high level API is now quite stable, while lower-level API changes much less often.

 Toubkal should provide a functionally-rich framework by version 0.6 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.

 ### Our Team
-Toubkal is developped by a team of experienced and passionate back-end and front-end developpers.
+Toubkal is developped by a small team of experienced and passionate back-end and front-end developpers.

 We are well founded, not looking for additional founding, with enough resources to